Awesome Web Designer Job Description Template

 ❌ Don’t invite the whole world

 You don’t want to get into a deep conversation with more than 5 people.
 More than 5 conversations simply takes too much time.
 So be quick on the filtering.
 Give people a chance, but if they don’t improve, move on to the next applicant.

 ✅ Share your budget

 And that’s it!
 I hope this guide helps you accomplish amazing things with your hires.
-If you have a project you need help with make sure you check out Folyo, it’ll save you a ton of time and headaches.
+If you have a job or project you need help with make sure you check out Folyo, it’ll save you a ton of time and headaches.

 And that’s it, you’re done!

 Send me your web designer job description if you want help tailoring it further.
 I’m happy to help.